-The bus stopped at a rather luxurious hotel where there was no one come over to assist us to get the luggage from the bus.
+The bus stopped at a rather luxurious hotel where there was no one from the hotel came over to assist us to get the luggage from the bus.
 Thankfully the passengers coordinated among us to get the luggage out from the bus.

 Despite the cost of the hotel is actually coming from our own deposits, I was rather impressed with the hotel – it is a 4 star so the standards were rather impressive.
 The only problem with the hotel that we checked in was that no one at the reception spoke proper English.

-There were no clear instructions on what we need to next but seeing others, we were made to understand that we suppose to stay in our rooms.
+There were no clear instructions on what we need to do next but seeing others, we were made to understand that we suppose to stay put in our rooms.
 We cannot leave the hotel until the COVID19 test is out and given the go-ahead from the Cambodian MOH.
-Food will be provided and yes, we have free Wifi provided as well.
+“Free” food will be delivered to our rooms and yes, we have free Wifi provided as well.

 The room is large and with a comfortable bed and has a good view and I have to admit that it was a good designated hotel to destress after a stressful time at the airport.
 The room also came with a video on demand facilities so there were a good number of movies on the list.

 Then on the second night, there was a call to my room with a simple message – “Sir, your test is out, you can collect your passport and test result tonight or tomorrow morning”.
 Of course, this message was conveyed with a thick “Cambolish” accent.
-Considering that we plan to check out the next day and it was late at night to collect our result, I decided to collect it the next morning and check out at the same time.
+Considering that we had planned to check out the next day and it was late at night to collect our result, we decided to collect it the next morning and check out at the same time.

 What we did not know is if anyone in the same flight was tested positive and whether we need to be quarantined at Cambodia Government’s quarantine centre.